Mount Baker Easton Glacier Climb

 - Optional “Cancel for Any Reason” coverage (must be purchased within 14 days of tour deposit)

 For scheduled courses and climbs, you should fly into Seattle-Tacoma International Airport (SeaTac).
 You are responsible for your transportation to downtown Seattle.
 You will meet as a group with your guide(s) early morning on Day 1 for an orientation meeting and equipment check.
+Discover travel tips on the Kayak Seattle Travel Guide.

 Mount Baker Easton Glacier Day by Day